How one sentence becomes a transaction

 What agentic commerce is not

 It is not a chatbot.
 A chatbot is a reactive interface that waits for input and responds.
-An agent monitors, decides, and acts without waiting.
+An agent monitors, decides, and acts without waiting to be asked.

 It is not plug-and-play.
 Agents that work are trained on your catalog, your customer data, and your specific checkout flow.
 A generic model dropped into a store produces generic results.
 The investment is the specificity.